-The exhibition center in Terminal 1 (T1) is located in Hall C of the national area, between gates 4 and 5, and is open to the public 24 hours a day year-round.
+The Exposition Center (Expo Center) Terminal 1 (T1) is located in Hall C the domestic flights area, between Gates 4 and 5.
+Year round, it is open to the public 24 hours a day.

-In addition, the back section displays busts of individuals who contributed to the development of aviation in Mexico.
+In the back area of the same exhibit, busts of various personalities who participated significantly in the development of aviation in Mexico are displayed.

-We also invite you to visit the mural entitled MANKIND’S CONQUEST OF THE AIR, which is in the walkway of Hall B in the domestic area.
-This work is by the architect Juan O’Gorman, and it shows a trip through humankind’s history and its struggle to break all barriers, as symbolized by the beginnings of aviation and its evolution into modern times.
+Additionally, you are invited to visit the Conquest of Air by Man mural, on view in Hall B in the domestic flights area.
+The work of the Architect Juan O’Gorman, it represents a journey through the history of humanity and its struggle to break all boundaries, symbolizing the beginning of aviation and its evolution to modern times.

 Visions of Another World, by David Lach

 Comprised of more than 80 landscapes made on fiberglass, a support that has distinguished Lach’s world, not only in Mexico but the world, the showing will be the door into radical universes: “My work is science fiction, through which I place myself in different universes and planets”.